scollier/summit2014DockerLab/03-Containers-Can-Talk.md

 Now that we have the fundamentals down, let's do something a bit more interesting with these containers.
 This lab will cover launching a *MariaDB* and *Mediawiki* container.
 The two will be tied together via the Docker *link* functionality.
 This lab will build upon things we learned in lab 1 and expand on that.
 We'll be looking at external volumes, links, and additional options to the Docker *run* command.

+**A bit about links**

+Straight from the Docker.io site:

+"Links: service discovery for docker

+Links allow containers to discover and securely communicate with each other by using the flag -link name:alias  When two containers are linked together Docker creates a parent child relationship between the containers.
+The parent container will be able to access information via environment variables of the child such as name, exposed ports, IP and other selected environment variables."

 ##**2.1 MariaDB**